epv44/TwitchAPIWrapper/README.md

 This library has two main sections

 1. Authorization - Utilizing the Twitch OAuth protocol inside of your application.
-2. DataSources - Utilizing the provided Model Objects that correspond to Twitch API endpoints.
+2. Presenter Objects - Present the provided Model Objects that correspond to Twitch API endpoints.

 ### Example